hasanainaz/sqt/README.md

 # Python Library

-The Jupyter Notebook Demo is also in the installation directory.
-Please use the following instructions for a quick start.
+To get started, please the following instructions.
+There is also a Jupyter Notebook Demo in the package directory.

 1. Install:
 ```